 As mentioned earlier, all points in-between are a dynamic combination of both position and momentum.
 Therefore, the degree of accuracy one chooses to measure one will affect the other.

-However, because of the dynamic interaction between the position and moment component of the matter wave responsible for generating the resonant system associated with a particle defined in the article “Why is mass and energy quantized?” the change or uncertainty of one with respect would be defined by the product of those factors or m^2 kg / s.
+However, because of the dynamic interaction between the position and moment component of the matter wave responsible for generating the resonant system associated with a particle defined in the article “Why is mass and energy quantized?” the change or uncertainty of one with respect to the other would be defined by the product of those factors.

 Another way of looking at this would be to allow a photon or a particle to pass through a slit and observe where it struck a screen on the other side.
 One could get a more precise measurement of its position by narrowing the slit however classical wave mechanics tell us this will increase the interference of the wave properties associated with its resonant structure.
 However this will cause the interference pattern defining its momentum to become more spread out and therefore make it more difficult to accurately determine its value.